micha31r/uni-projects/README.md

 #  University Projects
+---

-A collection of projects I completed in computing subjects at university.
+A collection of projects I completed in computing subjects at university

 ## Foundations of Algorithm (COMP10002)
+---

 ### Assignment 1
 ---
 To implement a faster search algorithm using the *learned index* technique